Items tagged “nerve”

-Arnold's nerve is the auricular branch, also known as the mastoid branch, of the vagus nerve (CN X).
-Origin and course Arnold's nerve originates from the superior ganglion of the vagus nerve and also has a small contribution from the inferior ganglion of the glossopharyngeal nerve.
-It ascends ...
+Arnold's nerve is the eponymous name of the auricular branch, also known as the mastoid branch, of the vagus nerve (CN X).
+Origin and course Arnold's nerve originates from the superior ganglion of the vagus nerve and also has a small contribution from the inferior ganglion of the glossopharyng...

 Bifid median nerve

 The median nerve may divide into two nerve bundles in the distal forearm and appear as a bifid median nerve in the carpal tunnel.
 It has an incidence of ~3%.
 The median nerve usually divides into two or three branches after exiting the distal edge of the transverse carpal ligament that covers ...

 The median nerve is one of the five main nerves originating from the brachial plexus and provides motor and sensory innervation to parts of the forearm and hand.
 Summary origin lateral root: lateral cord of the brachial plexus (C5, C6, C7) medial root: medial cord of the brachial plexus (C8...